 MASTERS IN PARTNERSHIP WITH UNIVERSITIES

 The Masters programs conducted in partnership with universities consist of two years: the first year (M1), a common core of subjects studied at the partner universities and a specialization in year two (M2) run jointly by one or more universities, École des Ponts ParisTech and other grandes écoles.
 These degrees focus primarily on teaching research methods and passing on knowledge.
-They prepare students for PhD research at PRES Université Paris-Est or for entry into the working world.
+They prepare students for PhD research at Paris-Est University or for entry into the working world.

 Each Masters program has its own admission conditions.

 The Mastères Spécialisés® (Advanced Masters), a label accredited by the CGE (Conférence des Grandes Écoles), provides comprehensive, higher level professional training to engineers and students who already have degrees but wish to specialize in a particular field.

 The program, which lasts between twelve and fifteen months, is taught by practitioners and includes an internship.

 The research labs at École des Ponts ParisTech are a training ground for many PhD students.